Explanation User Interfaces: A Systematic Literature Review: Planning and Conducting the Systematic Literature Review

 The activity was performed from June 2024 to December 2024, following the process depicted in \cref{fig:prisma}, which mainly consists of two phases: \begin{enumerate} \item \emph{Phase 1 -- Digital Library Search}: We searched the identified sources using the previously described search strings. \item \emph{Phase 2 -- Backward and Forward Snowballing Search}: We checked references and citations of the publications resulting from the previous phase and publications that cited publications from Phase 1 \cite{Wohlin2014Guidelines}. \end{enumerate}

 The initial search across the digital library yielded a total of 7084 potentially relevant publications.
 After a duplicate check, a dataset of 6095 publications was obtained.
 After filtering, using the previously defined inclusion criteria, 1023 publications were excluded as they did not meet the quality criteria, leaving a final dataset of 5072 candidates.
 After this first filtering step, the title and abstract were analyzed, resulting in the exclusion of a further 4658 publications, reducing the number to 414.
-Filtering was conducted independently by three researchers, and conflicts were treated as relevant and moved to the next step.
-The publications were then carefully analyzed by accessing their full text, narrowing down to 142 valid publications for the review.
+Filtering was conducted independently by three researchers; \revi{any conflict was reported and addressed in} the next step. \revi{Disagreements were resolved through discussion among the researchers, and in cases where one researcher disagreed with the other two, a majority vote was used.
+Inter-rater agreement on inclusion/exclusion decisions was considerable, with a Cohen’s $\kappa$ of $.81$.
+Through successive discussions, full inter-rater agreement was reached.} The publications were then carefully analyzed by accessing their full text, narrowing down to 142 valid publications for the review.
 After forward and backward snowballing, an additional 148 candidates were retrieved and filtered down to 4 using the same inclusion criteria.
 In conclusion, the final dataset comprises a total of 146 publications.